mongiardino/chronospace/README.md

     under two models of molecular evolution, the site-homogeneous GTR+G and the site-heterogeneous CAT+GTR+G (Lartillot & Philippe 2004).

-The code below will download the files into a temporal folder; this setting will allow us to evaluate whether inferred ages are more sensitive to the choice of loci or to the choice of model of molecular evolution.
+This setting will allow us to evaluate whether inferred ages are more sensitive to the choice of loci or to the choice of model of molecular evolution.